tc39/notes/meetings/2017-03/mar-22.md

 AWB: I'm really uncomfortable with the whole "enforcement" idea vs. the aspirational goals of how we want to conduct ourselves.
 It seems to take away from the focus on how we want to behave and the focus on correct behavior.

-LBR: If I rename it to Code of Conduct supporters, would that help?
+LEO: If I rename it to Code of Conduct supporters, would that help?

 MLS: Can we add the chair and the Ecma Representative for the time being?

-LBR: We've had a discussion around an individual person, I'm not really...I don't think an individual person would be able to solve, for example, sexual harassment.
+LEO: We've had a discussion around an individual person, I'm not really...I don't think an individual person would be able to solve, for example, sexual harassment.
 If I'm chair, and someone brings an issue like this to me...
 I need support to help and/or talk to this person.

 AWB: István or the chair in this case would go to the accused person and talk to them.